Total Eclipse (film)

-Total Eclipse is a 1995 erotic historical drama film directed by Agnieszka Holland, based on a 1967 play by Christopher Hampton, who also adapted it for the screen.
+Total Eclipse is a 1995 historical drama film directed by Agnieszka Holland.
+The film is based on a 1967 play of the same name by Christopher Hampton, who adapted the play for the screen.
 Based on letters and poems, it presents a historically accurate account of the relationship between 19th-century French poets Arthur Rimbaud (Leonardo DiCaprio) and Paul Verlaine (David Thewlis).
 Warner Bros. has included the film in the catalogue of Warner Archive Collection.

+Background

+Hampton's play entitled Total Eclipse had premiered in September 1968 at the Royal Court Theatre in London.
+It featured Victor Henry as Rimbaud, John Grillo as Verlaine, Michele Dotrice as Mathilde Verlaine, Nigel Hawthorne as Mauté de Fleurville and Kathleen Byron as Mme Mauté de Fleurville; a televised version of the play was broadcast on BBC2 on 10 April 1973, with Ian Hogg as Verlaine and Joseph Blatchley as Rimbaud.